harbour/core/README.md

          F.e. mingw: 0501 for 5.1.x, msvc: 1900 for 19.00.x

-     Default: filled by compiler autodetection or empty
+     Default: filled by compiler auto-detection or empty

    - `HB_USER_LIBS=[<list>]`